Skip to Main Content

 • Less than normal urination or none at all

-Because cardiogenic shock usually results from a severe heart attack, people may also experience heart attack symptoms.
+Because cardiogenic shock usually results from a severe heart attack, people may also feel the symptoms of a heart attack.
 These include:

 • Pressure, fullness or a squeezing pain in the center of your chest that lasts for more than a few minutes

-• Pain extending to your shoulder, one or both arms, back, or even to your teeth and jaw
+• Pain extending to your shoulder, one or both arms, your back, or even your teeth and jaw

 • Shortness of breath